floodta/kempExercise/README.md

 2. run python app.py
 3. Enter details for user and password : e.g. username = kemp, password = limerick

+ Example: Username Kemp has access to 3 Servers which are on 2 clusters.
+        A check can be done to see sucessful and failed attempts by kemp on each server. kemp can also add a new server.

+API documentation is checked in.

 Description of Database
 Based on the following definitions: